The File Handling page is divided into two sections: actions to take on blocked files and actions to be taken on allowed files.

 For example, if copying to a Directory and User Media is set, a user can choose to run both, neither or only one.

-The Directory field allows you to specify a specific location for blocked or allowed files.
+The Directory option allows you to specify locations for blocked or allowed files.

-Responses to user questions can also be utilized in the Directory field via the predefined '%%%userresponse#%%%' variable, where '#' is the number of the response to the corresponding user question.
+Responses to user questions can also be utilized in the Path field via the predefined '%%%userresponse#%%%' variable, where '#' is the number of the response to the corresponding user question.

 For example, to utilize the answer to the question 2, the variable to use would be '%%%userresponse2%%%'.